YU-MITC/moodle-local_yukaltura/README.md

 * We are not responsible for any problem caused by this software.
 * This software follows the license policy of Moodle (GNU GPL v3).
 * "Kaltura" is the registered trademark of the Kaltura Inc.
+* Webcamera recording function in "My Media" supports the Mozilla firefox, Google chrome and Opera.